-At least 9 credits counted toward the certificate must be taken from NCSU.
+At least 9 credits counted toward the certificate must be taken from NC State.
 A grade of C- or better (“S” is only allowed for MB 492 or MB 493) is required of all required or elective courses.
 An overall 2.0 or greater GPA in coursework taken to complete the certificate is required.

 The certificate requires 12 credit hours.
 Students pursuing university certificate programs are considered non-degree studies (NDS) students for the purpose of university registration.
-Because General Microbiology is a prerequisite for Medical Microbiology, which in turn is a prerequisite for Microbial Diversity, this program will take a minimum of 3 terms (semesters, or summer sessions) to complete if all courses are taken from NCSU.
+Because General Microbiology is a prerequisite for Medical Microbiology, which in turn is a prerequisite for Microbial Diversity, this program will take a minimum of 3 terms (semesters, or summer sessions) to complete if all courses are taken from NC State.

 Students may begin taking courses for the certificate program in Fall, Spring or Summer terms.
 Click here for details of how to apply as an NDS student and enroll in the Microbiology Undergraduate Certificate.